arpithindukuri/arpithindukuri.github.io/_posts/2020-03-16-mandelbrot.markdown

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/mandelbrot/mandelbrot%20-%202.png){: .align-center}

 Cool.
-But whats the point of rendering a fractal if you couldnt zoom in??
-And so I implemented some code that would zoom in to wherever you clicked.
+But whats the point of rendering a fractal if you couldnt zoom in?
+And so I wrote some code that would zoom in to wherever you clicked.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/mandelbrot/mandelbrot%20-%203.gif){: .align-center}